ignaciomarvinjohn/meme-uet-hmt/README.md

 You can access the paper [here](https://ieeexplore.ieee.org/document/10589379).

-Source code will be provided soon!

 # Updates
 - 2024/07/09: Paper is published in IEEE Access.
-Started the documentation in the GitHub.
+- 2024/07/15: Base code is uploaded to GitHub.

 # Setup

 ## Dependencies
-Our work is developed in Windows 10 operating system.
+Our work is developed using the Windows 10 operating system.
 We used a conda environment with the following dependencies:
 - Python 3.7
 - Cuda Toolkit 11.7
 - PyTorch 1.13